yceh/matOptimize-experiments/README.md

 -m 0.000001 is to keep matOptimize running until no improvement can be done.

-hostfile expect one hostname per line, and the same number of lines as <number of processes>.
+hostfile expect one hostname per line, and the same number of lines as the number of processes specified.